karthikeya-proj/personal-expense-tracker/README.md

+## 👥 Authors
+Name: Pidatala Naga Karthikeya

+email-Gmail-Google : eyakarthik872@gmai.com

+##

-# 💰Personal Expense Tracker
+## 💰Personal Expense Tracker
 A sleek and responsive web application to manage your personal finances effectively.
 Track your income and expenses, visualize spending patterns, and gain insights into your financial habits.

-##

 ## ☰ Table of Contents
 * Authors
 * Features